jverne/jverne.github.io/_posts/2015-09-18-pithon-hackini.md

 My daughter wrote a sign declaring when it is suitable to do some Python Hacking:

 We decided this ought to be a cocktail of some sort.
+We decided it needed to be a classic martini, with a twist.
+Well, not a "twist" because that isn't classic.
+Anyway, we give you...

 The "Dirty Hacktini":